rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

         }

     }

+In an instance method, a variable named `this` is defined, which contains a reference to the instance itself.
+You always need to specify `this` variable to access the instance variables and the instance methods.

+As for a class variable, a method can refer to it without specifying `this` or the class name.

 An instance method `__init__()` is a special one that defines a constructor function.
 Its arguments are reflected on that of the constructor, and,